theMosaad/tailwindcss-capsize/README.md

           unitsPerEm: 2816,
         },
       },
-      // define the utility class for trimming
+      // define the utility class for trimming (leave empty to trim all text nodes)
       className: 'capsize',
     },
   },